haderie/Grub-Gurus/README.md

 - `npm run start`, in both the _client_ and _server_ directories
 - Deployed website URL:
   - https://cs4530-s25-206.onrender.com

+Connect to your MongoDB compass with the connection string of: mongodb://localhost:27017/

 { : .note } Refer to [IP1](https://neu-se.github.io/CS4530-Spring-2025/assignments/ip1) and [IP2](https://neu-se.github.io/CS4530-Spring-2025/assignments/ip2) for further instructions related to setting up MongoDB, setting environment variables, and running the client and server.